 Although emotional abuse may be less obvious than physical abuse, it can still have devastating effects on the mental health and wellbeing of adults and children.

-Research has shown that psychological or emotional abuse in adults can be linked to the following:
+Research has shown that psychological or emotional abuse in adults can be linked to:

 - poor relationship satisfaction

 - increased physical health problems (such as migraine, indigestion, stomach ulcers, chronic pain and chronic disease)

 Emotional abuse of children can have serious effects on their development, and these effects can continue into adult life.

 Where to get help

 If you or someone you know is experiencing emotional abuse in a relationship, it is important to have support.
 Some people feel embarrassed to admit they have a problem, but help is essential.

 Seek help from your local doctor, or from a relationship or family counselling service.

 Alternatively, you can call the following helplines (24 hours per day, 7 days per week):